misken/cookiecutter-datascience-simple/{{cookiecutter.project_slug}}/README.md

 ### Conda Environment

 If you are using the virtual machine I created, I've already created a conda virtual environment named `aap`.
 If you are not using the VM, you can create the conda virtual envirnoment with the **aap.yml** environment file provided.
-Obviously you can customize and change that file.
+You should have already done this as part of the Setting up your Analytics Machine module.Obviously you can customize and change that file.
 The following command will create a new conda environment named `aap`.
 If you want to rename it, use the commented out command (using either the project name from cookiecutter) or replace `{{cookiecutter.project_name}}` with some other name like `someothername`.